(Last Update: 04/22/2025)

 WHEN AND WHY TO CONSIDER REPLACING

 - LIFESPAN: Most mattresses last 7-10 years.
-After this period, the materials break down, compromising comfort and support.
+After this period, the materials break down.

 - VISIBLE WEAR: Indications like sagging, lumps, or protruding springs signal it's time to change.